MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Some strategies use the function ``UI_DISPLAY_BRS_restore()`` to copy a region from a buffer to another buffer.
 A default implementation of this function is available in the C file ``ui_display_brs.c``.
 This implementation uses the standard ``memcpy``.
-Override this function to use a GPU (for instance).
+Override this function to use a GPU for instance.

 Debug Traces
 ------------